aws-controllers-k8s/community/docs/content/docs/tutorials/memorydb-example.md

 kubectl get configmap/${MEMORYDB_CLUSTER_CONN_CM} -o jsonpath='{.data}'
 ```

 These values can be injected into a container either as environmental variables or files.
-For example, here is a snippet of a Deployment definition that will add the Amazon MemoryDB Cluster connection info into the Pod:
+For example, here is a snippet of a deployment definition that will add the Amazon MemoryDB Cluster connection info into a Pod:
 ```shell
 cat <<EOF > game_leaderboard.yaml
 apiVersion: apps/v1